-There's a lot of responsibility that comes with being a homeowner.
-It's now your job to fix plumbing issues, repair flooring issues and make sure pests don't wreak havoc on your home.
+Owning a home comes with lots of responsibilities.
+It's now your job to fix plumbing issues, repair flooring issues and make sure pests, such as termites, don't wreak havoc on your house.

-Your home is likely the biggest investment you'll make, so it's important to protect it and treat it well.
-While Terminix® can't help you decide whether to go with tile floors or carpeting, we do have a few pointers for you in regards to what you need to know about termite treatment costs and the damage an infestation can cause.
+Your home is likely the biggest investment you'll make, so you want to protect it and treat it well.
+While Terminix® can't help you decide whether to go with tile floors or carpeting, we do have a few insights for you about termite treatment costs and the damage an infestation can cause.

 - Size of your home